vszal/gke-autopilot-examples/tutorial.md

 Now let's tune our application by specifying [compute classes](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-compute-classes) for our workloads.
 [Compute classes](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-compute-classes#when-to-use) allow us to customize hardware requirements and over a curated subset of Compute Engine machine series.

-*Note: This is a fictional example with arbitrary compute classes so do not read into my specific choices.
+*Note: This is a fictional example with arbitrary compute classes so do not read into specific class choices.
 The point is show you *how* to select compute classes.*

 ### Configuration
 In this demo, the `adservice` workload uses the Balanced compute class (currently N2/N2D machine types):